c-seeger/mac-gen-go/README.md

 - so in the worst case you can cut all these networks into /32 networks with only one ip address so you can have
 - up to 17891328 networks so our 2^16\*126 permutations fit about 46.15% of this worst case szenario or 23.44% when only using unicast

+## Contribution

+Thank you for participating to this project.
+Please see our [Contribution Guidlines](https://github.com/c-seeger/mac-gen-go/blob/master/CONTRIBUTING.md) for more information.